srk-ullagallu/notes/running/rk8s.md

 # 2-8-24[Docker]
-- In vm's autoscaling happens very very slow end users get a some sort of failures
+- In vm's autoscaling happens very very slow end users get a some sort of failures while accessing the app
 - Rather than running app in server go for containrization scaling happend much faster
 - In container all the things packed and just run the packge